wwi21seb-projekt/Mockserver/README.md

 # MockServer

-## Start
+## Preparation

+### Vapid-Keys
+- Create a Vapid-Key-Pair.
+- Create an `.env`-File
+- Copy the content of `.env.example`-File
+- Enter your created Vapid-Keys

+### Install Dependencies

-To start the mock server run
+To install the dependencies run
 ```
 pnpm i
 ```

-and
+## Start

+To start the mock server run

 ```
 node src/server.js